xamarin/mini-hacks/QRScanner/README.md

 ### Walkthrough (iOS version)

-* In Xamarin Studio, Create a new single-view iOS project called `ZXingScanner`
+* In Xamarin Studio, Create a new single-view iOS Storyboard project called `ZXingScanner`

 * Using Xamarin Studio's built-in Component Store, add the free ZXing component to your project